neelabalan/playground/README.md

 ## TODO

-- [ ] add more validations/exception handling with subprocess
+- [ ] add more exception handling
 - [ ] deploy dotfiles with config.toml
-- [ ] add logging
+- [x] add logging
+- [ ] need some kind of validation to make sure the program has installed successfully

 ## motivation